HRV: the discreet thermometer of your nervous system

 - Heavy late-evening meal, especially with alcohol.

-The Plews and colleagues review, published in 2013 in Sports Medicine, is particularly relevant for those who train: in endurance athletes, systematic HRV monitoring allows one to distinguish positive adaptation (stable or rising HRV under increasing load) from overtraining (persistently falling HRV despite stable or reduced load).
-The practical rule that emerged from the literature: persistent drops above 20% of baseline lasting more than 7 to 14 days justify reassessing load, sleep, and stress.
+The Plews and colleagues review, published in 2013 in Sports Medicine, is particularly relevant for the athletes I follow: in endurance training, systematic HRV monitoring lets me distinguish positive adaptation (stable or rising HRV under increasing load) from overtraining (persistently falling HRV despite stable or reduced load).
+The practical rule I apply, drawn from the literature: persistent drops above 20% of baseline lasting more than 7 to 14 days justify reassessing load, sleep, and stress.

 How to read it in real life